nonamephysics/adaptive/docs/source/tutorial/tutorial.AverageLearner.rst

 The relative importance of both can be adjusted by a hyperparameter ``learner.weight``, see the doc-string for more information.

-Let's again try to learn some functions but now with uniformly distributed noise.
+Let's again try to learn some functions but now with [heteroscedastic](https://en.wikipedia.org/wiki/Heteroscedasticity) noise.
 We start with 1D and then go to 2D.

 `~adaptive.AverageLearner1D`
 ............................